mindspore-ai/docs/docs/programming_guide/source_en/run.md

 ```

 > Use the PyNative mode for debugging, including the execution of single operator, common function, and network training model.
 For details, see [Debugging in PyNative Mode](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/debug_in_pynative_mode.html).
+> To use free control loop iterations, traversing data sets, etc., you can refer to the "Customizing a Training Cycle" part of the official website programming guide "[Training](https://www.mindspore.cn/doc/programming_guide/en/master/train.html#customizing-a-training-cycle)".

 ### Executing an Inference Model